 - Multiple orders on the same card.

-- Same card, different shipping addresses - or same shipping address, different cards.
+- Same card, different shipping addresses - or same address, different cards.

 - Fake looking email or contact info.

 - Freight forwarder request.
-Here's a list of known freight forwards for your reference.
+Here’s a list of known freight forwards for reference.

 - Billing or shipping address don’t match card’s country of origin.

-- Inconsistent customer details (ex: same email, different card) on multiple purchases.
+- Inconsistent customer details (same email, different card) across purchases.

-It never hurts to reach out to customers that have some red flags in their order details.
+If you spot red flags, it never hurts to reach out to your customer.
 An email that bounces, bad or nonsensical grammar in a response, or evasive answers are all good indicators of potential fraud.
 But remember, even legit-sounding emails can’t guarantee that the person on the other end is the true cardholder.

 I just love your shop and want a really big order.
 Could you just invoice me directly and send it to me in the far-off place I live?

 When an amazing order for lots of merch is placed, and shipped far away, the customer can initiate a chargeback in the meantime, even before the package is delivered, so they get their order for free.